jae-heo/jae-heo.github.io/en/resume.md

 ### Experience

 **Consultant - DXT** <span style="float: right;">2022.09 ~ 2023.10</span>
-As a Junior Consultant at DXT, I developed a bio production process management solution, improving the existing workflow managed through Excel, and reducing BOM management workload by 50%.
-Additionally, I designed and implemented an ASPICE-compliant solution for managing autonomous vehicle electronic components, achieving a 70% cost reduction through B2B cloud deployment.
+As a Junior Consultant, I developed a bio-production process management solution at DXT.
+This project improved the existing workflow, previously managed via files, reducing BOM management workload by 50%.
+Additionally, I designed and implemented an ASPICE-compliant solution for autonomous vehicle component management, achieving a 70% cost reduction through B2B cloud deployment.

 **Intern - WESTMOON** <span style="float: right;">2022.06 ~ 2022.08</span>
-At WESTMOON's development team, I maintained backend applications, including repairing a Node.js video streaming server and improving the admin page.
-I also developed an annotation tool for rehabilitation datasets using PyQT5, collaborating with the rehabilitation team to design annotation rules.
+At WESTMOON, I was responsible for backend maintenance in the development team.
+This included maintaining a video streaming server using Node.js and improving the admin page.
+Additionally, I developed an annotation tool for rehabilitation datasets using PyQT5, collaborating with the rehabilitation team to design annotation rules.

 ### Military Service